Niall McGinn: Dundee

 On 24 January 2022, McGinn joined Scottish Premiership side Dundee on an 18-month deal.
 McGinn made his debut 2 days later as a substitute against St Johnstone.
 McGinn would score his first goal for Dundee in the Scottish Cup against Peterhead.
 His first league goal for the Dee would come in a 3–1 home victory over Hibernian.

 McGinn would score Dundee's opening competitive goal for the 2022–23 season in a win over Hamilton Academical in the Scottish League Cup.
 After having been frozen out of the squad, McGinn would leave Dundee by mutual consent on 9 January 2023.

 Glentoran

 On the same day as his departure from Dundee, McGinn would return to his native Northern Ireland and sign with NIFL Premiership club Glentoran.

+On 1 December 2023, McGinn would receive praise for being involved in all the goals in a 4–0 win over Glentoran's bitter rivals Linfield.

+Greenock Morton (loan)

+On 31 August 2024, McGinn returned to Scotland with Scottish Championship club Greenock Morton on loan until the end of the season.
+He made his debut for the Ton on the same day, coming off the bench in a league game at home to Falkirk.
+On 26 February 2025, McGinn scored his first goal for Morton in an away league defeat against Livingston.
+At the end of the season, McGinn's parent club Glentoran confirmed that he would leave them upon the expiration of his contract.

+Peterhead

+On 6 July 2025, McGinn joined Scottish League One club Peterhead on a one-year deal.
+On 12 August, McGinn scored his first pair of goals for Peterhead in a Scottish Challenge Cup win over Aberdeen U21.